wpendl99/.github/profile/essentials/git/git.md

 Remember to make meaningful commit messages that describe the **what** and **why** of the changes made.
 Here is a [good post](https://www.freecodecamp.org/news/how-to-write-better-git-commit-messages/) on how make meaningful commit messages.

+## Binary files

+You can store any type of file in Git, but be aware that if you store large binary files, such as images or videos, you are storing a copy of that file each time you make a change to it.
+For example, suppose you use Git to track the changes you make to a video production project.
+Every time you save a change to your 10 GB video file you store a complete copy of the file.
+That means 10 commits of the video file will store 100 GB of data in your repository.

 ## VS Code and Git

 Knowing how to use Git from the console is a very valuable skill.
 Git offers a wide variety of functionality such as creating branches of the repository, temporarily stashing changes, and cloning repositories to other machines.